Betty Archdale: Career

 After school, Archdale attended McGill University in Montreal, graduating in 1929 with a BA in economics and political science.
 She studied law in London.
 Specialising in international law, she conducted part of her studies in the Soviet Union.
 In 1938, she was called to the Bar at Gray's Inn.

 During World War II, she served in the WRNS as a wireless operator in Singapore, arriving in July 1941 at the head of a group of forty Wrens trained in wireless telegraphy.
 She was awarded an Order of the British Empire for helping nurses escape from the conflict.

 Having moved to Australia, in 1946 she was appointed principal of Sydney University's "Women's College", a post she held for 10 years.
 Archdale was a member of the University Senate for 25 years, and a television and radio personality throughout the 1960s.

 Archdale was headmistress of the private girls school Abbotsleigh in Wahroonga, Sydney for 12 years from 1958.
 She was credited with breaking down the rigid system of discipline at the school, introducing sex education, and abandoning gloves and hats as part of the school uniform.
 She also reformed the curriculum, introducing physics and cutting back on British, in favour of Australian, history.
 The Assembly Hall (1963) and Chapel (1965) both date from that time.
 She lived on an estate in Galston, Sydney, with her brother Alexander Archdale, an actor.

 In June 1968, Archdale was named as an inaugural member of the Australian Council for the Arts.

+Personal life

+Archdale was raised as an adherent of Christian Science, which her mother had credited with fixing her own health issues.
+She converted to Anglicanism in the 1950s under the influence of her friend Felix Arnott.
+She was also influenced by an incident where a Christian Science hospice refused to care for her mother, on the grounds she had visited a hospital following a heart attack in violation of the denomination's restrictions on medical treatment.